Thank you for reading our post, please rate this article at the end.

 It is EPA compliant, which means it meets strict emission standards set by the Environmental Protection Agency.

 GENMAX 5500W has multiple outlets, including two 120V AC outlets, one 120V twist-lock outlet, and one 120/240V twist-lock outlet.
-This allows you to power a variety of devices and appliances.
+These outlets allow you to power a variety of devices and appliances.

 - Power output: 5500 starting watts and 5000 running watts